Miserlou/Zappa/README.md

 ## Patrons

-If you or your company uses Zappa, please consider giving what you can to support the ongoing development of the project!
-You can become a patron by [visiting our Patreon page](https://patreon.com/zappa)
+If you or your company uses **Zappa**, please consider giving what you can to support the ongoing development of the project!

+You can become a patron by **[visiting our Patreon page](https://patreon.com/zappa)**.

-Zappa is currently supported by:
+Zappa is currently supported by these awesome individuals and companies:

   * Nathan Lawrence
   * LaunchLab
   * Sean Paley

-Thank you very much!
+Thank you very, very much!

 ## Support / Development / Training / Consulting